White woman with colorful hair, nose piercing, hat, holding palm up in halt sign

 Don’t focus on one thing

 When I see from an applicant’s list of activities that they’re big into one activity, like soccer—that they’ve played for the school and club team, that the precious minutes they aren’t playing soccer are spent as a volunteer soccer ref—I say a silent prayer: please don’t let the essay be about soccer.
-And you know how many times my prayers are answered?
+And you know how many times my prayers have been answered?
 Never.
 It’s understandable: you’re dedicated to soccer and spend a lot of time on it.
 But you know what?
 I already got that from the application.
-Do I need to read an college essay to further understand that?
+Do I need to read a college essay to further understand that?
 Probably not.
 Is anything else important to you?
 What big questions interest you?
 Remember, this is an opportunity to give the reader insight into who you are as a person.

 Don’t write what you think they want to hear

 You imagine the person reading your essay has a fat, red marker poised to circle any weaknesses, doubts, or inconsistencies.
 So you write about yourself like you’re a classic hero on a journey, meeting each obstacle with optimism and overcoming each one with hard work.
-At the end, the sun is setting over a beautiful ocean.
+In the end, the sun is setting over a beautiful ocean.
 Yawn.
+In reality, the person reading your essay is human.
+They’ve been a student, and they’ve read a lot of essays.
+They can identify reality from fiction.
+Give them the reality.
+A strong essay goes deep, showing the writer has spent time reflecting on their experiences.

 Don’t reveal your deepest, darkest secrets